 His Twitter account, @robertloerzel, has more than 10,000 followers.
 In 2016, he won the Chicago Reader’s poll for “Best Chicagoan to Follow on Twitter,” after finishing second in 2013 and 2015.
 In 2013, the Newcity alternative newspaper named him the “Best Chicago Twitterer for news.”
 In 2014, the Thrillest website listed @robertloerzel as one of “The 50 Chicago Twitter Feeds That Matter.”

-Loerzel also has worked as freelance copy editor for the Chicago Tribune since 2010.
-And from 2010 to 2016, he wrote the weekly New in Chicago column for the Crain’s Chicago Business website.
+Loerzel also has worked as a contributing copy editor for Chicago magazine since 2018 and as a freelance copy editor for the Chicago Tribune since 2010.
+From 2010 to 2016, he wrote the weekly New in Chicago column for the Crain’s Chicago Business website.

 Before becoming a freelancer in 2006, Loerzel worked as reporter, news editor and arts editor for Pioneer Press, a chain of weekly newspapers in Chicago’s suburbs.
 Loerzel has won more than 30 awards from press associations for his work, including three Peter Lisagor Awards from the Chicago Headline Club.